 I finally understand why I mistakenly call my husband by my dad’s name as he happily serves breakfast to our family.
 When I say “Vern” instead of “Chris,” I’m thanking the stars above that I got lucky twice, with my own father and with my husband, who is a great dad to my daughters.

-Stephanie Olson with her father Father knows better
+Father knows better

 Not many 17-year-olds want to spend eight hours trapped in a car with their dad, and I was one of those.
 I remember being angry, and the endless stretches of flat land did nothing to elevate my mood.
 I read my Rolling Stone and engaged in chitchat, but I was not happy, and I made sure that my dad was aware of that fact during each long moment of our trip.